 - Remove the lid first – carefully, it will still be very hot.

-- Using caution again, removed the glass cup.
+- Using caution again, remove the glass cup.

 - Turn the funnel upside down and remove the cap on the shallow end.
 This will release the pressure inside the separating funnel.
 This will allow the oil to float to the top – effectively separating the two liquids inside the funnel.